Lehigh University - Student Code of Conduct

 Second Offense (related to academic dishonesty) or Serious First Offense A minimum of Disciplinary Suspension for 4 full semesters Assigned Grade of “F” in the course

-2. Guidelines for sanctions in cases dealing with sexual assault or sexual harassment
+2. Guidelines for sanctions in cases dealing with various forms harassment and sexual misconduct:

 3. Guidelines for sanctions in cases involving Physical assault